 LA Times published an article last February 25, 2010 entitled Filipino food: Off the menu.
 This was written by Amy Scattergood.
 Basically, the article is pointing-out an apparent truth about the absence of Filipino dishes in acclaimed restaurants in L.A.

 The author named some celebrated Filipino chefs in L.A – a few owns and manages fine dining restaurants while others are famed chefs and sous chefs.
 Most of them grew up eating Filipino foods but Filipino dishes can nowhere be found in their restaurant’s menu.
 In addition, the article mentioned something about “a distinct line” between the private and professional kitchens of these chefs.
 Filipino dishes are only cooked at the chef’s home kitchens and close to never in their restaurants.

 I think that the article is informative.
-The author did a nice job in presenting the current state of Filipino dishes in the mainstream perspective.
+The author did a nice job in presenting the current state of Filipino food in the mainstream perspective.
 However, there are still some questions left unanswered and there are answers that need further elaboration.

 The classic question “Are we there yet?” can sometimes be compared to the attitude of some Filipinos.
 We always ask but we never act.
 Instead of asking that question, why don’t we instead ask this: “What should we do in order for us to get there?”
 I believe that these people have the answer.

 Here are some quotes from the article telling us why Filipino dishes haven’t made it in the limelight yet, based on the opinion of the experts:

 “But how does it fit into what we do?
 It really doesn’t.”

 “The food is so regional, we don’t have one unifying dish,”